About Our Executive Director

 About Our Research Associate

-Allison holds a doctorate in History from the University of Virginia where she studied women's work in corporate America.
-Prior to working on her Ph.D., Allison earned an undergraduate degree in Studies in Women and Gender at the University of Virginia, where she also earned her M.A. in History.
+Allison holds a doctorate in History from the University of Virginia where she studied changing corporate and state policies regarding U.S. women's work.
+Prior to completing her Ph.D., Allison attended the University of Virginia as an Echols Scholar, graduating with an undergraduate degree in Studies in Women and Gender.

 In addition to her experience in academic research and writing, Allison also has worked as a court-certified mediator, with expertise in community building and group mediation.